jeremysee2/hpc_notes/README.md

 This provides a brief overview of the HPC curriculum and my notes for the course.

+## Installation and Setup

+If you are using your own machine to compile and run your code, here's a guide to using Linux:

+### Windows Subsystem for Linux (WSL)

+If you are using WSL virtualisation, you simply need to run `ubuntu` in powershell to enter your distro.
+Then install the required libraries with `sudo apt install -y libblas-dev liblapack-dev`.
+The libaries will be located in `/lib/x86_64-linux-gnu`.
 ## Compilation

 This can be broken down into three stages: